NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

 === Drone

-_Drones_ are equipped with vision sensors capable of detecting _survivors_ within a predetermined range $N_v$.
-When they detect both a "free" _survivor_ (a.k.a. _zero-responder_) and someone _in-need_, they can instruct the _survivor_ to assist.
+_Drones_ are equipped with vision sensors capable of detecting _survivors_ within a pre-determined range $N_v$.
+When they detect both a "free" _survivor_ and one _in-need_, they instruct the _survivor_ to assist.

-When a possible _zero-responder_ and someone _in-need_ are in range of the sensors, the _drone_ start a sequence to select the agents to involve in a particular command.
-It first selects the possible _zero-responder_, it selects the survivor _in-need_ and then, depending on whether there is at least one _first-responder_ available or not, decides whether to make the _zero-responder_ assist directly or making him call a _first-responder_ which is then selected.
+To instruct a _survivor_, the _drone_ enters a sequence of states to select the agents to involve in a particular command.
+It first selects the "free" _survivor_ and the survivor _in-need_, then depending on the number of available _first-responder_, decides whether to make the _survivor_ act as a _zero-responder_ and assist the _in-need_ directly, or select a _first-responder_ to be called by the _survivor_, which will then perform the assistance.

 #wrap-content(
   figure(